wp-plugins/sexybookmarks/readme.txt

 * Added Virb
 * Added Box.net
 * Removed Devmarks as it no longer exists
+* Added Google Reader
+* Updated the old Google Bookmarks icon
+* Added Bonzobox
+* Added Zabox
+* Added OkNotizie (Italian)
+* Added Springpad
+* Added Plaxo
+* Added option to allow you to NOT use a URL shortener if you so choose
+* Added new feature to Mister-Wong so that now the *.com* extension is replaced dynamically based on your locale

 = 2.6.1.3 =
 * Updated Danish translation